rsumit123/rental_service/README.md

    ```
 5. Navigate to `https://localhost:8000/home/` to use the app.

+## Limitations

+1. SQLITE3 is being used as a database, which is not recommended for production

+2. Further Improvements in UI required, Currently only simple HTML and Bootstrap are used (Django Templates).

+3. Add validators for various fields and add more robust checks.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.